CeciPeriquet/Anonimous-Proxy/README.md

 # FINAL EVALUATION

 The first module of Adalab Web Development Bootcamp it´s ending and this is the final exam we have to pass.
+I'm Ceci, a *newbie* in web development, so please join me in my FIRST EVER README.

 ## Statement